Ivan Chaikivskyi

+Ivan Adamovych Chaikivskyi (Іван Адамович Чайківський born 29 May 1972) is a Ukrainian agricultural magnate and politician serving as a People's Deputy of Ukraine representing Ukraine's 165th electoral district in Ternopil Oblast since 2019.
+He is a member of the For the Future party.
+He was a member of the deputy group "For the Future".
+He was conferred the "For Work and Victory" (2008) medal.
+He is a knight of the Order of Merit III degree (2012).

 Early life

 He was born in the village of Nastasiv, Ternopil Raion, Ternopil Oblast.

-He graduated from Ternopil Vocational School № 10 (1990, specialty "Construction").
+He graduated from Ternopil Vocational School No. 10 (1990, specialty "Construction").
 From 1990 to 1992 he served in the Armed Forces of Ukraine.
 In 2009 he received a master's degree in economics and investment management from Ternopil National University of Economics.

 Career

-He was the chairman of the board of the Association of Owners "Kolos" (Nastasiv village, Ternopil region), and headed the company "Agroprodservice".
+He was the chairman of the board of the Association of Owners "Kolos" (Nastasiv village, Ternopil region), and headed the company "Ahroprodservis".

-In 2010, he became the deputy of the Ternopol Raion Rada.
+In 2010, he became a deputy of the Ternopil Raion Rada.

 He served as vice-chairman of the Agrarian Party of Ukraine.
 From 2016 he headed the regional organization of the Agrarian Party in Ternopil.

-He was Secretary of the Committee on Agrarian Policy and Land Relations at the Verkhovna Rada of Ukraine of the 9th convocation (elected on August 29, 2019).
+He was Secretary of the Committee on Agrarian Policy and Land Relations at the Verkhovna Rada of Ukraine of the 9th convocation (elected on 29 August 2019).

 He is married and has a daughter and a son.